One Piece Odyssey Review

 The feature that intrigued me the most about this game was its superb fan service and attention to detail for the brilliant worldbuilding of One Piece.
 Since it is evident that the game takes place during the infamous post-time skip saga, the crew is able to revisit numerous locations from the past, such as the Kingdom of Alabasta and the Water 7 city, both of which are iconic locations from the main storyline.

-What I loved the most is the fact that we get to witness ‘What-If’ parallels here, such as the straw hats visiting Marineford, a location only one crew member has visited before.
+What I loved the most was that we get to witness ‘What-If’ parallels here, such as the straw hats visiting Marineford, a location only one crew member has visited before.
 The twists and turns in these scenarios are done beautifully, fleshing out each crew member’s growth gracefully and taking the entire narrative of One Piece to greater lengths than any other video game adaptation.

 Gameplay

-While one could go on and on about the storytelling, no review of a video game is complete without discussing the gameplay element, which is just as equally important as the narrative.
+While one could go on and on about the storytelling, no video game review is complete without discussing the gameplay element, which is equally important as the narrative.

-The gameplay of One Piece Odyssey is pretty simple to explain as it is mainly comprised of turn-based RPG combat along with semi-open world exploration that frankly feels dull at times.
-But with the addition of a combat speed adjuster as well as the battles themselves being fun to play through, the game can keep you engaged for hours on end.
+The gameplay of One Piece Odyssey is pretty simple to explain as it is mainly comprised of turn-based RPG combat and semi-open world exploration that frankly feels dull sometimes.
+But with the addition of a combat speed adjuster and the battles themselves being fun to play, the game can keep you engaged for hours on end.

-For the most part, combat is turn-based, and really resembles the systems found in other JRPGs like Dragon Quest.
-The unique aspect here is that there exists a system comprised of three statistic categories, Power, Range, and Technique.
+For the most part, combat is turn-based and really resembles the systems found in other JRPGs like Dragon Quest.
+The unique aspect here is that a system comprises three statistical categories: Power, Range, and Technique.
 Both your party members and the enemies you fight will have one of these three different attributes attached to them, identifying the type of fighter they are.

-These are important to understand during battles, as you can counter these aspects to trivialize fights in an instant to overpower them along with their usual weakness.
-The system incentivizes you to swap the straw hats during the battle in order to eliminate foes as quickly as possible without any significant room for error.
-It also becomes a crucial element for the boss fights in the game, as it allows you to overcome great odds with the right planning.
+These are important to understand during battles, as you can counter these aspects to trivialize fights instantly to overpower them along with their usual weakness.
+The system incentivizes you to swap the straw hats during the battle to eliminate foes as quickly as possible without significant room for error.
+It also becomes crucial for the boss fights in the game, allowing you to overcome great odds with the right planning.

 The different skills of each crew member in the game are largely composed of their devil fruit abilities and other powers, such as Luffy’s iconic Gear 2 transformation boosting his attack power, as well as Sanji’s Diable Jambe showcasing his hard-hitting black leg style of moves.
 Fans of the series will surely love using each skill of every crew member at least once since the animations of each attack are a visual spectacular.

 Overall, the combat is well-polished enough that you will enjoy playing through the main campaign.
-Still, it’s worth mentioning that it does become repetitive as the flow of combat doesn’t seem to be different from the first time around, making it feel tedious to complete occasional battles during late-game events.
+Still, it’s worth mentioning that it becomes repetitive as the flow of combat doesn’t seem to be different from the first time around, making it tedious to complete occasional battles during late-game events.

 Visuals And Performance